Marko-Buda/AzureCourse-Project03/README.md

 Postman Publish Test Results
 ![](https://github.com/Marko-Buda/AzureCourse-Project03/blob/master/screenshots/postman_publish_tests.JPG)

-**NOTE**: The reasons why 4 tests fail are the following: server for testing is read-only (the data that was written with POST is not stored in webserver - it only returns succesfull response with the body) and the server in general is unstable (it cannot handle multiple requests in sequential order which causes it to return 429 error).
+**NOTE**: Server for testing is read-only (the data that was written with POST is not stored in webserver - it only returns succesfull response with the body) and the server in general is unstable (it cannot handle multiple requests in sequential order which causes it to return 429 error).
 Links on Knowledge which confirm these statements [link_1](https://knowledge.udacity.com/questions/398515) and [link_2](https://knowledge.udacity.com/questions/636454).

 In regression tests I handled this by expecting either 200 or 429 responses.
 In data validation I could not as I'm expecting body data to be returned and its value checked.
 This is why put the -x option for Data Validation tests in [Azure pipelines yaml file](https://github.com/Marko-Buda/AzureCourse-Project03/blob/master/azure-pipelines.yaml#L78).